RalfEggert/FrilleZFTool/README.md

 	<moduleName>                The module containing the controller
 	<path>                      The root path of a ZF2 application where to create the action
     --single-route | -s         Create a single standard route for the module

+### Controller factory creation:
+	zf.php create controller-factory <controllerName> <moduleName> [<path>] [--no-config|-n] [--no-docblocks|-d]

+	<controllerName>            The name of the controller the factory has to be created
+	<moduleName>                The module in which the controller factory should be created
+	<path>                      The root path of a ZF2 application where to create the controller factory
+    --no-config | -n            Prevent that module configuration is updated --no-docblocks | -d         Prevent the doc block generation

 ### Application configuration